Mujhse Fraaandship Karoge: Production

-On 1 April 2011, Mujhse Fraaandship Karoge was publicly unveiled as the second production venture of Y-Films.
-The cast was introduced at a press event alongside the lead actors of Luv Ka The End, another project from the banner.
+On 1 April 2011 the film was unveiled publicly as the second production venture of Y-Films and the cast of the film met the press along with the actors from Y-Films' other venture, Luv Ka The End.

 Reception

-Box office

-Mujhse Fraaandship Karoge was released on 14 October 2011 and earned approximately ₹4.87 crore (US$940,000) nett during its theatrical run in India.
-The film had a slow start, collecting ₹50 lakh on its opening day, but saw improved collections over the weekend, grossing ₹2.17 crore in its first three days.
-Despite the modest box office performance, the film was considered a sleeper hit within its target urban youth demographic.

 Critical response

-Mujhse Fraaandship Karoge received generally positive reviews from critics, particularly for its youthful tone and performances.
-Taran Adarsh of Bollywood Hungama rated the film 3 out of 5 stars, describing it as "engaging, funny, brimming with style and wit," and noted that it "caters to the youth and the young at heart."
-Vivek Radhakrishnan of The Hindu called the film "snappy and breezy" and remarked that it "delights" in its depiction of modern college life.
+Upon release the film received positive reviews from critics.
+Deepa Garimella of Fullhyd.com rated it 6 out of 10, stating, "You could watch it once if you're about 18, but those who're older will have to skip it."
+Taran Adarsh of Bollywood Hungama gave the film 3 out of 5, writing, "On the whole, MUJHSE FRAAANDSHIP KAROGE is engaging, funny, brimming with style and wit.
+It's for the youth and the young at heart.
+Go for it!"
+Vivek Radhakrishnan of The Hindu wrote, "Mujse Fraaandship Karoge, turns out to be a snappy and breezy film that delights."

-Deepa Garimella of Fullhyd.com gave the film 6 out of 10, stating, "You could watch it once if you're about 18, but those who're older will have to skip it."
-Shubhra Gupta of The Indian Express was more reserved in her praise, rating the film 2.5 out of 5 and observing that director Nupur Asthana "prevents things from getting too cute and precious by keeping her characters as grounded as they can get in a YRF setting."
+Shubhra Gupta of The Indian Express gave the film 2.5 out of 5, writing, "Debutant director Nupur Asthana prevents things from getting too cute and precious by keeping her characters as grounded as they can get in a YRF [Yash Raj Films] setting."